jacobwu-cate/FormalDinnerSorter/README.md

 I can sort tables for you!

 # Important Notice
-A revision is underway, based on the following algorithm:
+A revision is completed, based on the following algorithm:

 1. Get list of names
 2. Generate tables